 If you wish to father a child, specialized surgery joins the vas again.
 In 60% of vasectomy reversals, sperm are present in semen afterwards.
-However pregnancy occurs much less frequently.
+However pregnancy occurs less frequently, possibly because of antibodies against sperm.

 Vasectomies are performed in private offices, clinics and hospitals.